Holiday gifts curated to bring hearts together wherever they are

 Like floral displays, gift boxes are most appealing when they contain an odd number of items.
 Our brains naturally look for patterns, and an odd number of items forces our eyes to move around more and makes for a more stimulating visual experience.
 (Interesting aside: even numbers of flowers are generally only used for bouquets for sad occasions.)2.
 Always include a non-consumable item in your gifts of food & wine

 According to the Business Gift Strategy Report, adding a consumable item to a gourmet gift basket increases its memorability by 30%.
 That makes sense, because it serves as a permanent reminder of your gift long after the perishables have been consumed.
-So consider adding a related item such as a tray, bowl, tea towel or wine opener, depending on the theme of your gourmet gift.3.
+So when choosing gourmet holiday gifts to send to friends or loved ones, consider adding a related item such as a tray, bowl, tea towel or wine opener, depending on the theme of your gourmet gift.3.
 Add a “sprinkle”

-- If it’s an occasion for celebrating, think about adding items like confetti, poppers or party blowers.
+- If it’s an occasion for celebrating, think about adding party essentials like confetti, poppers or party blowers.

-- If the gift is going to be opened in front of others, consider something the recipient can wear to mark the occasion, such as a pin or hat.
-Mini party hats and crowns from The Royal Touch are a particular favorite of mine (and they look downright adorable on dogs, too.)
+- If the gift is going to be opened in front of others, consider something the recipient can wear to mark the occasion, such as a pin, mini hat or crown.

 - And you can never go wrong with chocolate.
 My favorite are these gray and smoke salt caramels from Seattle confectioner Fran Bigelow.

-The story costs nothing, and every gift has one if you know where to look.
+The story costs nothing, and every great gift has one if you know where to look.